luciancahil/iCypressParallel/README.md

 To save, simply pass "True" as the sixth parameter.
 If you wish to use custom hyperparameters, simply add "True" to the end of the command.

-If you wish to use default hyperparameters, insert "NULL" in place of the hyperparameter command.
+If you wish to use default hyperparameters and mapping, insert "NULL" in place of the hyperparameter command.

 ````
-bash custom.sh GSE40240_eset GSE40240_patients CCL1 False NULL True
+bash custom.sh GSE40240_eset GSE40240_patients CCL1 False NULL NULL True
 ````

 ## Results